 \section{Introduction}

 The Thompson group $F$ is a very fascinating mathematical object \cite{Cannon}.
 Despite the many various attempts, after many years the question whether it is amenable remains unsettled (see e.g. \cite{Haagerup}).
-It is well known that $F$ admits some nice pictorial representation, as one may describe its elements by pairs of rooted planar binary trees with the same number of leaves.
-In a very recent paper (\cite{Jo}), devoted to the search of connections between (the planar algebra description of) subfactors and the (vertex algebra description of) conformal field theory, V. Jones gave some new insight on the mathematical structure of $F$ by considering it as a suitable replacement of the group of diffeomorphisms of the circle, and examining its role in the possible constructions of conformal models.
+It is well known that the elements of $F$ admit some nice pictorial description in terms of pairs of rooted planar binary trees with the same number of leaves.
+In a very recent paper \cite{Jo}, devoted to the search of connections between (the planar algebra description of) subfactors and the (vertex algebra description of) conformal field theory, V. Jones gave some new insight on the mathematical structure of $F$ by considering it as a suitable replacement of the group of diffeomorphisms of the circle, and examining its role in the possible constructions of conformal models.
 Proceeding along these lines, and analyzing carefully the mathematical setup, perhaps the most surprising conclusion in \cite{Jo} is that it is possible to take $F$ as a replacement of the familiar braid groups in a description of knots and links, thus opening a new line of research on the interplay between $F$ and low-dimensional topology.
-Indeed, to each element of $F$ one can associate a suitable graph and a related link diagram in a way that we briefly recall below.
-Especially, by exploiting this construction, it is provided evidence that certain well-known polynomial invariants, suitably normalized, define positive definite functions of $F$ and thus give rise to unitary representations.
-This is further illustrated with a concrete example by looking at the chromatic polynomial \cite[Proposition 5.2.1]{Jo}.
-In the present paper we take up this point of view.
-Among other examples, we show that, up to a normalization, the evaluation of the Kauffman bracket at some specific roots of unity provides again a positive definite function on $F$.
-We also discuss similar statements for the Tutte polynomial and the $N$-colouring of links.
-Therefore, the specializations of these functions also yield unitary representations of the Thompson group $F$.
-In this short note we only consider the case of unoriented link diagrams.
-However, a similar treatment involving oriented link diagrams should also be possible.
+Indeed, one can associate to each element of $F$ a suitable graph and a related link diagram in a way that we briefly recall below.
+Especially, by exploiting this construction, in \cite{Jo} it is provided evidence that certain well-known polynomial invariants, suitably normalized, define positive definite functions of $F$ and thus give rise to unitary representations, at least for all the values of the relevant parameters corresponding to the discrete part of the Jones spectrum.
+This is further illustrated with concrete examples by looking at the chromatic polynomial \cite[Proposition 5.2.1]{Jo}, the Kauffman bracket and the Jones polynomial (Section 5.3 in the aforesaid paper).